bricelam/EFCore.TextTemplating/README.md

 Method | Description
 --- | ---
 AnnotationCode.IsHandledByConvention | Gets a value indicating whether the annotation would be handled by convention.
-If so, generating code for it is unnecessary.
+If so, generating code is unnecessary
 AnnotationCode.GenerateFluentApi | Generates provider-specific fluent API for the given annotation (like `.IsClustered()`) Code.Fragment | Generates code from fragments returned by the `ProviderCode` and `AnnotationCode` helpers Code.Identifier | Generates a valid identifier unique within the given scope